dhis2/dhis2-core/dhis-2/dhis-support/dhis-support-cache-invalidation/README.md

 > **Note**
 >
-> The database needs to be restarted for the replication to be enabled.
+> The database needs to be restarted for the replication feature to start.

 ## DHIS2 configuration